caryoscelus/heavy-bright-sun-wip/heavy-bright-sun.md

     ***

-— So then, — i sipped strong black tea and continued, — you must be wondering who this xxxxx is.
+— So then, — i sipped strong black tea and continued, — you must be wondering who this Andrey Portnov is.
 Well, as you might have seen, he's currently senator or something.
 But how do i happen to know a senator in these parts?
 Or maybe you think i'm just a proxy contractor?

 — You might be, for all i know.
 But i suppose you'd be more secretive in that case.

 — Yeah, i suppose so.
-I don't even know why am i so carefree lately.
-Anyway, i suppose you can look up the guy's biography.
-He claims to be russian immigrant descendant.
+I don't even know why am i so carefree lately, — that is what i said, but i already had a more or less correct understanding of that.
+I accomplished my goal and, on one hand, had no need to be careful anymore; on the other, i wanted to celebrate, to relax — Anyway, i suppose you can look up the guy's biography, — i continued, — He claims to be russian immigrant descendant.
 And i suppose that might be true.
-Back in the day when i knew him, he called himself Andrew ???.
+Back in the day when i knew him, he called himself Andrew Portnau.

     ***